 For example, we set Europe as our zone and then selected regions within Europe.

-When you are done, Save changes.
+When you finish, Save changes.

 Step 4: Adding Shipping Methods